-The use of pacemaker therapy in the clinical management of persons with heart disease is rapidly growing.
-It is estimated that more than 300,000 persons in the United States have a pacemaker implanted each year, and approximately 900,000 pacemakers are implanted worldwide [1].
-As the American population continues to age, the incidence of elderly persons requiring permanent pacemaker therapy is likely to increase, as the majority of patients requiring pacemaker therapy each year are 60 years of age or older [2].
+The use of pacemaker therapy in the clinical management of persons with heart disease is wellestablished.
+It is estimated that more than 250,000 persons in the United States have a pacemaker implanted each year, and more than 700,000 pacemakers are implanted worldwide [1].
+As the American population continues to age, the incidence of elderly persons requiring permanent pacemaker therapy is likely to increase, as more than 80% of patients requiring pacemaker therapy each year are 60 years of age or older [2].